 MEETING LOCATIONS & TIMES

-1st meeting location is ALWAYS the City of Lake Oswego’s West End Building (WEB), 4101 Kruse Way.
-Park in back of building in the lower parking lot.
+1st meeting location is ALWAYS the City of Lake Oswego’s Palisades Building (PAL), 1500 Greentree Road.

 AWHD Airport Way Home Depot.
 I-205 exit 24B onto NE Airport Way, then left on NE Glenn Widing Dr.

 CFM Clackamas Fred Meyer.
 I-205 exit 12-A. Park in N parking lot near Elmer’s Pancake House.

 EOT End of the Trail Interpretive Center.
 I-205 exit 9, left on McLoughlin Blvd, left on 14th St, left on Washington St.

 JBT Jantzen Beach Target.
 I-5 exit 308, then left on N Hayden Island & left on N Parker.
 Park in the SE corner of the Target lot.